parttimenerd/asgct2-demo/README.md

 This results in a flame graph like (click on the image to get to the HTML flame graph):

 [![Crop of the generated flame graph for jython dacapo benchmark](img/jython.png)](https://htmlpreview.github.io/?https://github.com/parttimenerd/asgct2-demo/blob/main/img/jython.html)

+*Orange frames are related to C/C++ internal JVM methods, red frames are related to other C/C++ code, darker green frames to interpreted methods, lighter green frames to compiled methods and blue frames to inlined compiled methods.*

 The usage of the new draft AsyncGetCallTrace gives us the following additions to a normal async-profiler flame graph: Information on the compilation stage (C1 vs C2 compiler),